Savory Pizza Muffins

 They make a perfect addition to any meal.

 We start off by mixing dry ingredients in a bowl.
-Add-in the wet ingredients, Stella® cheeses and veggies of your choice.
+Add the wet ingredients, Stella® cheeses and veggies of your choice.
 Combine everything until it forms a soft dough.

 Some word of advice!